 We don’t recommend getting an expensive first guitar.
-But we think every serious guitarist should eventually have a great all-round guitar that can be played in almost any situation.
+But we think every serious guitarist should eventually have a great all-around guitar that can be played in almost any situation.

-Taylor’s solid wood lineup starts at their 300 series which is a big step up from 100/200 series guitars which feature laminate sides similar to our budget pick the Yamaha FG800.
+Taylor’s solid wood lineup starts at their 300 series, which is a big step up from 100/200 series guitars, which feature laminate sides similar to our budget pick, the Yamaha FG800.
 The 314CE is the aforementioned Grand Auditorium with cutaway and represents a really nice guitar.
-It's made the same process and high quality as all the other guitars in the 400/500 and up series with the only difference being different (not necessarily better) but more exotic woods.
-Like the Martin, this is an amazing instrument of the highest quality
+It's made with the same process and high quality as all the other guitars in the 400/500 and up series.
+The only difference is different (not necessarily better) but more exotic woods.
+Like the Martin, this is an amazing instrument of the highest quality.

-If you want to stick with an all solid wood design as opposed to laminate, Martin now makes a great "entry-level" guitar called the D-10e (formerly the DRS2 which can still be found in stores as of this writing).
-This runs well under a thousand dollars and is part of their "road series" which is designed for people on the go - it’s a bit smaller, and a bit more able to stand up to some abuse.
-Part of its affordability comes from the factory it’s built in -- Mexico rather than in the United States -- but the quality is still very high and we recommend it in this price range.
+If you want to stick with an all-solid wood design as opposed to laminate, Martin now makes a great "entry-level" guitar called the D-10e (formerly the DRS2 which can still be found in stores as of this writing).
+This runs well under a thousand dollars and is part of their "road series," which is designed for people on the go - it’s a bit smaller and more able to stand up to some abuse.
+Part of its affordability comes from the factory it’s built in - Mexico rather than in the United States - but the quality is still very high, and we recommend it in this price range.

-In summary, if you’re ready to plunk down $2000 on a guitar, you should get a Martin D-28 or a Taylor 314CE (the Martin if you’re into a classic sound, the Taylor into a modern sound).
-If you’re not quite ready to make the plunge but still want a great quality instrument, we recommend the Martin D-10e or Taylor 114CE as more budget options.
+In summary, if you’re ready to plunk down $2000 on a guitar, you should get a Martin D-28 or a Taylor 314CE (the Martin if you’re into a classic sound, the Taylor if you're into a modern sound).
+If you’re not quite ready to take the plunge but still want a great quality instrument, we recommend the Martin D-10e or Taylor 114CE as more budget options.

 You can support Hooktheory by using the following links to purchase your musical equipment from Amazon or Guitar Center (the merchants send us a small percentage of the sale)